This section applies to the owners of new build condos and conversion developments only.

 - Certificates, approvals and permits

-- Building assessment report
+- Building assessment report or converted property study (for conversions)

 - Any reserve fund report